cjwit/loopBuilder/README.md

 ![Documentation coverage](./docs/badge.svg)

 This is a test project that links [tone.js](https://tonejs.github.io) to a graphical interface to create looping melodies and rhythms.
-Documentation is in [the docs folder](./docs/index.html).
+The current live version is at [cwitulski.com/loopBuilder](https://cwitulski.com/loopBuilder).
+Documentation is in [the docs folder](https://cwitulski.com/loopBuilder/docs).

 ## Features